secureCodeBox/documentation/docs/getting-started/installation.md

 kubectl create namespace securecodebox-system

 # Install the Operator & CRD's
-helm --namespace securecodebox-system install securecodebox-operator secureCodeBox/operator --version v2.0.0-rc.12
+helm --namespace securecodebox-system upgrade --install securecodebox-operator secureCodeBox/operator --version v2.0.0-rc.12
 ```

-If you didn't see any errors you now have the secureCodeBox Operator up and running! 🥳🚀
+If you didn't see any errors you now have the secureCodeBox Operator up and running! 🥳 🚀

 Your now ready to install your [first scan types and start your first scans](/docs/getting-started/first-scans).